NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        bundle is present (before the execution of NPB.)
      - Yes
    * - orbnum_directory
-     - Indicates the directory where the orbit number files to be archived are present.
+     - Indicates the directory(ies) where the orbit number files to be archived are present.
      - No
    * - templates_directory
      - Indicates the directory where the user input templates are present.